Ammonium perchlorate composite propellant: Particle size

 The propellant particle size distribution has a profound impact on APCP rocket motor performance.
 Smaller AP and Al particles lead to higher combustion efficiency but also lead to increased linear burn rate.
 The burn rate is heavily dependent on mean AP particle size as the AP absorbs heat to decompose into a gas before it can oxidize the fuel components.
 This process may be a rate-limiting step in the overall combustion rate of APCP.
 The phenomenon can be explained by considering the heat-flux-to-mass ratio: As the particle radius increases the volume (and, therefore, mass and heat capacity) increases as the cube of the radius.
 However, the surface area increases as the square of the radius, which is roughly proportional to the heat flux into the particle.
 Therefore, a particle's rate of temperature rise is maximized when the particle size is minimized.

 Common APCP formulations call for 30–400 μm AP particles (often spherical), as well as 2–50 μm Al particles (often spherical).
 Because of the size discrepancy between the AP and Al, Al will often take an interstitial position in a pseudo-lattice of AP particles.

 Characteristics

 Geometric

+Cross section of Artemis II mission's solid rocket booster.

 APCP deflagrates from the surface of exposed propellant in the combustion chamber.
 In this fashion, the geometry of the propellant inside the rocket motor plays an important role in the overall motor performance.
 As the surface of the propellant burns, the shape evolves (a subject of study in internal ballistics), most often changing the propellant surface area exposed to the combustion gases.
 The mass flux (kg/s) [and therefore pressure] of combustion gases generated is a function of the instantaneous surface area $A_\text{s}$ (m^{2}), propellant density $\rho$ (kg/m^{3}), and linear burn rate $b_r$ (m/s):